 Map Your Business Processes

-Talk to key members of your team about the day to day process that are currently employed.
+Talk to key members of your team about the day to day process that is currently employed.
 Document how tasks are currently completed and draw up flow-diagrams of the processes.
 In a large organization, you may need to limit the number of employees that you involve in this process.
 Remember, though, if you only talk to senior managers, you may not learn about bottlenecks that occur at lower levels of the organization.

 Be Aware of Scope Creep